Financial-Times/sso-support/_posts/2016-07-19-user-guide-federated-idp.md

 logged out: [Log me out of my FT account](https://accounts.ft.com/logout)
 * When accessing FT content you will be directed to the above page
 * Enter your FT account Email address
-* There is no need to enter your Password, please leave this field **blank**
+* There is no need to enter your FT account Password, please leave this field **blank**
 * Click ‘Sign in’
-* *(You may be asked by your organisation's Identity provider (IdP) to authenticate yourself by confirming your company account credentials)*
+* *(You may be redirected by your organisation's identity provider (IdP) and asked to authenticate yourself by confirming your company account credentials - e.g. Your work Username AND Password)*
 * You will then be redirected to your requested FT content and you will be logged in to access [www.ft.com](http://www.ft.com) / [next.ft.com](https://next.ft.com)